 These documents will help both the Soldier and the leader determine promotion points, and will also ensure that both understand how Warrior Tasks can be improved.
-The Body Fat Content Worksheet is only required if the Soldier exceeds the authorized screening table weight for their age and measured height.
+The Body Fat Content Worksheet is only if required.

 Tab 3: Unit Records Training Certificates